woolninesun/minecraft-chat/README.md

 ### Docker-compose (recommand)

+1. Copy `docker-compose.example.yml` to `docker-compose.yml` and edit this file with your config.
-`docker-compose.yml` in `dockers/production`, can build and run it in docker-compose
+2. File `docker-compose.yml` in `dockers/production`, can build and run it in docker-compose

 ```bash
 docker-compose --file dockers/production/docker-compose.yml up -d application